citp/privacy-policy-historical/w/ws/wsj/wsjwine.com.md

 If you have any questions, comments or concerns about our Privacy Policy, please contact us at:

 **Email:**[customerservice@wsjwine.com](mailto:customerservice@wsjwine.com)
-**Mail:** WSJwine Customer Service
+**Mail:** WSJwine from The Wall Street Journal
-930 Plaza Drive
+Attn: Customer Service PO Box 2470
-Montoursville, PA 17754
+Largo, FL 33779

 **Phone:** 1-877-975-9463